slawek59/Computer-Science-Programming/README.md

   <li>8    : HTML, CSS, JavaScript, Bootstrap5</li>
   <li>9    : Python with Flask, Jinja, HTML and CSS</li>
 </ul>
-<h2>Last project is here: <a href="https://github.com/slawek59/Computer-Science-Programming/tree/main/9/finance">Finance</a></h2>
+<h2>The last project is here: <a href="https://github.com/slawek59/Computer-Science-Programming/tree/main/9/finance">Finance</a></h2>
-<h3>Written in Python with Flask, HTML and Jinja, CSS with Bootstrap and SQL.
-I was provided with the code for API, some code in Python here and there and basic layout.
+<h3>Written in Python and Flask, HTML and Jinja, CSS with Bootstrap and SQL.
+I was provided with the code for API, some code in Python here and there and a basic layout.
 Plus apology.html is not mine, it is a higher level joke &#128521;
 </h3>